FN P90: Ammunition

 Particularly significant to the design of the P90 is the small-caliber, high-velocity bottlenecked cartridge it uses.
 The 5.7×28mm cartridge was created by FN Herstal in response to a NATO requirement that called for a replacement for the 9×19mm Parabellum cartridge, which is commonly used in pistols and submachine guns.
 The 5.7×28mm cartridge weighs 6.0 g (93 grains)—roughly half as much as a typical 9×19mm cartridge—allowing the same number of rounds to be carried for less weight, or allowing more rounds to be carried for the same weight.
 Since the 5.7×28mm cartridge has a relatively small diameter, an unusually high number of cartridges can be contained in a magazine.
 The cartridge has a loud report and produces considerable muzzle flash (when fired from a pistol), but it produces roughly 30 percent less recoil than the 9×19mm cartridge, improving controllability.
-Due to its high velocity, the 5.7×28mm exhibits an exceptionally flat trajectory, compared to typical pistol ammunition.
+Due to its high velocity, the 5.7×28mm exhibits an exceptionally flat trajectory compared to typical pistol ammunition.

-One of the design intents for the standard 5.7×28mm cartridge type, the SS190, was that it has the ability to penetrate Kevlar protective vests that stop conventional pistol bullets.
-Fired from the P90, the 5.7×28mm SS190 has a muzzle velocity of roughly 716 m/s (2,350 ft/s, Mach 2) and can penetrate the NATO CRISAT vest or a Level IIIA Kevlar vest at a range of 200 m.
+Fired from the P90, the 5.7×28mm SS190 has a muzzle velocity of roughly 716 m/s.
 FN states an effective range of 200 m and a maximum range of 1,800 m for the 5.7×28mm cartridge when fired from the P90.